 Having decided that you’re ready to drive in Europe, the fun part starts.
-Planning a trip around Europe by car is almost as much fun as the trip itself.
+Planning how to tour Europe by motorhome or car is almost as much fun as the trip itself.
 Plotting the itinerary for your Europe road trip is exciting but it can also be time consuming.

 There are so many ‘must see’ places in Europe that it can be hard to decide which ones to visit.
 Distances between destinations can be deceiving – mountain passes, for instance, can make travel times much longer than they appear on the map.

 This is where my ebook can help as it includes seven different itineraries for Europe self-drive tours.
 There are some great Europe road trip ideas for both summer and winter holidays (plus a full chapter with tips on driving in Europe in winter) with a variety of European countries covered.

 These are some of the best European road trips you’ll find anywhere.

 After years of experience planning self-drive holidays in Europe, there are some fabulous tools I use again and again when planning my own European self-drive trips.
 I share these tools, and the printable Europe road trip planner resources I have created, in my ebook.